boutproject/BOUT-dev/manual/sphinx/developer_docs/petsc_interface.rst

 .. _sec-petsc-interface:

-PETSc Interface
+PETSc interface
 ===============

-The ``Portable, Extensible Toolkit for Scientific Computation (PETSc)
+The `Portable, Extensible Toolkit for Scientific Computation (PETSc)
-<https://www.mcs.anl.gov/petsc/>`` provides a large collection of
+<https://www.mcs.anl.gov/petsc/>`_ provides a large collection of
 numerical routines and solvers.
-It is used in BOUT++ for :ref:`sec-timeoptions` and :ref:`sec-laplacian`.
+It is used in BOUT++ for :ref:`sec-time-integration` and :ref:`sec-laplacian`.
 However, it provides quite a low-level C interface which is often difficult to use and bears little resemblance to the data model of BOUT++.
 This is particularly the case when making use of the ``Mat`` and ``Vec`` data-types